MinnPost/legislature-tracker/README.md

 ### Hacks

 Currently, Tabletop.js extends Array so that indexOf is available.
 This has some implications in browsers, especially in the context of for..in loops.
-Because of bad code in our site that is not easily updatable, we are using a [custom version of Tabletop.js](https://github.com/zzolo/tabletop).
+Because of bad code may be in your site that is not easily updatable, we are using a [custom version of Tabletop.js](https://github.com/zzolo/tabletop).
 See [pull request](https://github.com/jsoma/tabletop/pull/15).

 ## Attribution